-- Ideally, Caesarstone surfaces should be supported on a subdeck.
-It is also acceptable for them to be supported on a strong perimeter frame provided that all necessary supports are installed. - For areas larger than 600 x 900 mm (24" X 36"): - ▶ for 13 mm and 20 mm surfaces, use a 15 mm (5/8") plywood subdeck - ▶ for 30 mm surfaces use a 50 mm x 25 mm (2" X 1") wooden batten/center spine of clear pine or stronger a full subdeck is not required. - Provide front-to-back support underneath the surface every 500-600 mm (20-24"). - Provide additional support for any cabinets wider than 600 mm (24"). - For any area with less than four sides, e.g., opening for a dishwasher or undercounter refrigerator, provide support every 200 mm (8") for 20 mm slabs and every 400 mm (16") for 30 mm slabs. - In cabinets where there will be cutouts or ovens, install vinyl-wrapped, solid timber, vertical rails for additional support.
-This is especially important when the cooktop/hob cutout is above the oven. - For cutouts longer than 600 mm (24"), provide side-to-side support beams under the surface. - Verify that the countertop is sufficiently supported in areas of seams, cutouts and over spaces for appliances such as dishwashers, ovens, washing machines, etc. - Examples of support are: wooden beams inside cabinets; upright countertop to floor panel.
+- Ideally, Caesarstone surfaces should be supported on a solid top.
+It is also acceptable for them to be supported on a strong perimeter frame provided that all necessary supports are installed. - If extra reinforcement of the cabinets or the surface is considered necessary, lay a solid top at least 16 mm thick on top of the cabinets, or glue strips of Caesarstone under the surface. - Provide front-to-back support underneath the surface every 500-600 mm. - Provide additional support for any cabinets wider than 600 mm. - For any area with less than four sides, e.g., opening for a dishwasher or undercounter refrigerator, provide support every 200 mm. - In cabinets where there will be cutouts or ovens, install vinyl-wrapped, solid timber, vertical rails for additional support.
+This is especially important when the cooktop cutout is above the oven. - For cutouts longer than 600 mm, provide side-to-side support beams under the surface. - Verify that the benchtop is sufficiently supported in areas of seams, cutouts and over spaces for appliances such as dishwashers, ovens, washing machines, etc. - Examples of support are: wooden beams inside cabinets; upright benchtop to floor panel.

-Provide support under all countertop seams.
+Provide support under all benchtop seams.

 Attach a solid top on top of undercounter appliances that generate heat.
-This will provide both support and insulation for the countertops.
+This will provide both support and insulation for the benchtop.
 This is not necessary in the case of fully integrated applicances with integral heat insulation where it would prevent proper alignment with the cabinet doors.